-- Peer Groups Weekly attendance - For participants with a substance use disorder: Attendance in 12 step program including an original 90 meetings in 90 days, then a minimum of 3 meetings per week - Adequate treatment at a location approved by the RAMP staff - A comprehensive evaluation if requested by RAMP or Board of Nursing - Follow-through on all recommendations made by the evaluator and/or treatment providers - Daily check-in's and submitting to testing when requested.
-Screens are randomized across a year - Abstinence from addictive substances including alcohol unless approved by RAMP for a specific reason - Monthly reporting including self-reports, 12-Step attendance sheets, therapy evaluation report (as long as therapy continues), employer evaluation report (if working in healthcare), and pain management report - Submit all controlled medication prescriptions in AOS monthly and include a copy of the prescription or pharmacy report. - Abstention from practice as a nurse until granted approval by RAMP staff with the return to work process
+- Weekly Attendance at Peer Groups is Mandatory - For participants with a substance use disorder: Attendance at 12 step meetings is required - Treatment at a location approved by the RAMP staff - An evaluation will be requested by RAMP or Board of Nursing - Compliance with all recommendations made by the evaluator and/or treatment providers - Daily check-in's and submitting to testing when requested. - Abstinence from addictive substances, including alcohol - Monthly reporting including self-reports, 12-Step attendance sheets, therapy evaluation report (as long as therapy continues), employer evaluation report (if working as a nurse), and pain management report - Submit all controlled medication prescriptions in AOS monthly and include a copy of the prescription or pharmacy report. - Abstention from practice as a nurse until granted approval by the RAMP Team